Application requirements for Initial Certification

 EDUCATION: 80 points (must be within the past 5 years).
 Education includes continuing education on fundraising topics (including conference attendance), academic degrees, teaching on fundraising topics, authoring on fundraising topics and service learning through volunteer experience.
+CFRE does not directly offer education, but rather candidates should choose their own educational programmes that provide them with the most benefit, keeping in mind that the length and rigor of a programme contribute to its value.
 Points are awarded as follows:

 - Continuing education: 1 point for each hour spent attending educational conference sessions or workshops.
 2 points for each hour spent teaching educational conference sessions or workshops using previously developed material.
 3 points for each hour spent teaching educational conference sessions or workshops using newly developed material.